jendatx/Grok-Git/README.md

 git add <filename2>
 * ditto file2

+git add .
+* this adds all the stuff in your working directory to staging
+* I've seen peers accidentally stage/commit stuff they had to then clean up...
+* not recommended unless you learn how to use .gitignore (see below)

 git rm --cached <filename1>
 * removes file1 from staging area (from repo index)

-git reset HEAD <filename>| without flags & given filename, makes index look like index was at time of last commit (essentially undoes staging of that file and makes index look like it was when HEAD commit was made)
+git reset HEAD <filename>
+* without flags & given filename, makes index look like index was at time of last commit
+* (essentially undoes staging of that file and makes index look like it was when HEAD commit was made)

 ## Commit Basics
 git commit